 By Hazel Emlen

 Hazel Emlen is a real estate agent with Rapisarda Real Estate in Vacaville, Calif.
-She was recently named a REALTOR® Magazine 30 Under 30 class of 2021 honoree.
-Emlen has been featured on “The American Dream,” a national TV show about lifestyle and real estate.
-In her spare time, Hazel also enjoys hosting her own podcast “Real Life & Real Estate.”
+In 2021, she was named a REALTOR® Magazine 30 Under 30 honoree.
+Hazel has a passion for selling residential real estate.
+Her love for helping people achieve their homeownership dreams is what continues to feed her love for the industry.
+With six years of experience under her belt, Hazel is in the top 1% of agents in Solano County.
+In her spare time, Hazel also enjoys hosting her own podcast, “Real Life & Real Estate.”